Remote Onboarding: The Challenge

 If your employment process allows for it, onboarding new employees (even from different departments) together in grouped cohorts helps tackle many of the necessary steps more quickly.

 Rather than finding, editing and sending out employment contracts periodically, you can get a bunch sorted all in one go.
-Rather than conducting several initiation calls, you can group them together with all the new employees.
+Rather than conducting several initiation calls during the onboarding processes, you can group them together with all the new employees.
 While some tasks may still need to be done on a one-to-one, or a smaller group basis, many can be completed with all your new employees all at once.

 Start Date and Times